wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 If the credential fields are not detected automatically you can focus one of the fields and press __Ctrl+Shift+U__ or __Ctrl+Shift+P__ to trigger redetecting the fields and filling-in the credentials.
 Also you can click on the browser icon and press the button _Redetect credential fields_.

-If chromeIPass detects wrong credential fields choose them by yourself with the button _Choose own credential fields for this page_ which is available in every popup.
+If KeePassHTTP-Connector detects wrong credential fields choose them by yourself with the button _Choose own credential fields for this page_ which is available in every popup.

-If chomeIPass always asks to unlock the database and this is annoying you, you can simply disable this feature in the [options of KeePassHttp](https://github.com/pfn/keepasshttp#settings-in-keepasshttp-options).
+If KeePassHTTP-Connector always asks to unlock the database and this is annoying you, you can simply disable this feature in the [options of KeePassHttp](https://github.com/pfn/keepasshttp#settings-in-keepasshttp-options).

 __It's always a good idea to have a look into the options of KeePassHttp.
 Maybe your feature request or problem is still implemented and can be solved by changing the options.__
 [Go to the illustrated readme for the KeePassHttp options](https://github.com/pfn/keepasshttp#settings-in-keepasshttp-options)